adaptris-labs/interlok-installer-cmd/README.md

 All the available optional components for the installer version are listed in the optional-components.list file.
 You need to uncomment the optional components you wish to install with the Interlok.

-e.g If you want to install interlok-jslt and interlok-json, it should be like:
+e.g. If you want to install interlok-jslt and interlok-json, it should be like:

 ```
 ...